Charles D. Ablard

 Charles D. Ablard (born October 25, 1930) is a United States lawyer who served as General Counsel of the Army from 1975 to 1977, and who has been an administrative judge in the United States Department of Defense since 2003.
 He retired in 2009 and has since been involved in volunteer activities in fields of diplomacy and historic preservation in Washington DC and Alexandria, Virginia.

 Biography

 Charles D. Ablard was born on October 25, 1930, in Enid, Oklahoma.
 He was educated at the University of Oklahoma, receiving a bachelor's degree in business administration and the University of Oklahoma College of Law, receiving an LL.B. in 1954.
 From 1954 to 1956, he served as a judge advocate officer in the United States Air Force Judge Advocate General's Corps, with assignments in Japan and at the Air University at Maxwell Air Force Base.
-He then attended the George Washington University Law Center, receiving an LL.M. in 1959.
+He then attended the George Washington University Law School, receiving an LL.M. in 1959.